intergalacticfm/plugin.review.intergalacticfm/public-catalog-locally.md

 **Tagline** *No Station Such Dedication*

 **Plot** *This stream is Murder Capital's TV channel.
-Delivering a mix of live recordings from the Panama Racing Club, the best B movies and keeping you updated on UFO sighings.
-This is the apex of the West Coast Sound of Holland.*
+Delivering a mix of live recordings from the Panama Racing Club, the best B movies and keeping you updated on UFO sightings.
+This is the apex of dangerous television.*

 **Genre** *electro, acid, italo, B movies*